 Are You Charging Enough?
 How to Overcome a Scarcity Mindset

 As a freelancer or founder, you’ve likely asked yourself: "Am I charging enough?"
-For many, the answer is a resounding "no." The truth is, nine out of ten freelancers and founders I talk to are undercharging for their services.
+For many, the answer is a resounding "no." The truth is, nine out of ten freelancers and founders I talk to are undercharging for their services, sometimes by thousands each month.

-This isn’t just about undervaluing your work.
-It's a mindset that could be holding you back from achieving your financial goals.
+This isn’t just about undervaluing your work right now.
+It's a mindset that could be holding you back from achieving your financial goals over the long term.

 Understanding the Scarcity Mindset